 FIUGA and industry partners continue to contribute supplies and equipment to sustain the program.
 In 2017, Laborie donated 2 urodynamics machines to each site and they are now performing studies for those women who have complex pelvic floor issues.

 In 2018, FIUGA funded the first visiting female pelvic physical therapist to teach in Ghana, both at Korle Bu Teaching Hospital in Accra and Komfo Anoykye Teaching Hospital in Kumasi.
 During the two-week visit, the medical students, residents, physical therapists, FPMRS fellows as well as the faculty members were exposed to the concept of female pelvic floor PT.
 This was considered to be an eye-opening experience for them.
 FIUGA is committed to supporting and expanding these vital and much needed programs.
 Additional physiotherapist visits are scheduled in 2019.

 The Ghanaian fellows are also exposed to FPMRS at the University of Cape Town, South Africa, for a period of 6 months.
 FIUGA also supports the fellows’ travel to IUGA’s Annual Meetings.

-In 2018, FIUGA plans to obtain grant funding in order to continue the clinical and research components required for board certification in FPMRS.
+FIUGA continues to assist in obtaining consumables for the program via grants, and supports the clinical and research components required for board certification in FPMRS.
 Through our joined efforts, we can achieve the goal of teaching the teachers and creating a self-sustainable FPMRS program.